airbytehq/airbyte/airbyte-integrations/bases/connector-acceptance-test/tools/acceptance_test_config_migration/migrations/strictness_level_migration/README.md

 This migration sets connectors' `acceptance-test-config.yml` to `high` test strictness level.
 In doing so, it migrates the config files from a previous format into our new format.

+Before following this README, please reference the `acceptance_test_config_migraton` README for general usage information for the given scripts.

 ## Create migration issue for GA connectors (`create_issues.py`)
 Create one issue per GA connectors to migrate to `high` test strictness level.